codeguy/Slim-Documentation-3/03-get-started/06-error-handling/page.md

     $app->run();

-In this example, we register a custom **System Error** handler that will render a more appropriate and user-friendly error template.
+In this example, we register a custom **System Error** handler that will render a stacktrace in debug mode, or a client-friendly error template if not in debug mode.
 The **System Error** handler is the same as a route callback: it should `echo` content to the current output buffer.
 This content will be captured and appended to the Slim Framework application response object.
 The response object's status will automatically be set to `500`.